DanyLan/Terraform-Wordpress-MySQL/readme.md

 # 2. Through NodePort

-Now to access the `wordpress-mysql-77487d7bb6-4wsp7` pod we need the external ip and the nodeport and create a firewall rule to allow traffic o that nodeport.
+Now to access the `wordpress-mysql-77487d7bb6-4wsp7` pod we need the external ip and the nodeport and create a firewall rule to allow traffic to that nodeport.

 Get the node where the mysql pod resides